Anotherarod/Updated-Portfolio_HW/README.md

  Line 50-54: I placed a section withing the header for a "Welcome to my page" text.

- Line 56-114: I placed a row with three cards.
+ Line 56-114: I placed a row with three cards, within these cards I placed a gif with a visual of 3 recent projects for my portfolio and then placed a demo button to link them to the projects so the users could demo themselves.

  Line 111-122: I placed the script sources for font awesome, jquery, materialize.